Definitions and Interpretation

 - data is given to us by you; and

 Data that is given to us by you

-7. Technology Support 24/7 Ltd will collect your Data in a number of ways, for example:
+- Technology Support 24/7 Ltd will collect your Data in several ways, for example:

 - we will collect your Data automatically via cookies, in line with the cookie settings on your browser.
 For more information about cookies, and how we use them on the Website, see the section below, headed “Cookies”.